 The Producer Price Index (PPI) is produced by the Bureau of Labor Statistics (BLS) and measures the average change over time in prices received (price changes) by producers for domestically produced goods, services, and construction.
 PPIs measure price change from the perspective of the seller.

-While there are many indicators for inflation, we (as microeconomists), look toward production rather than consumption as being the key source of inflation.
+While there are many indicators for inflation, we (as microeconomists), look toward production rather than consumption as being a key source of inflation.
 If producers’ costs increase, so too must prices, otherwise production stops and then shortages lead to higher prices from the demand side.

 10-Year Treasury Constant Maturity Minus Federal Funds Rate (T10YFF)